yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 Additionally, Flatpak builds are compiled with asserts enabled, meaning that the emulator will be stopped when an assertion fails or an out-of-bound access inside a vector is encountered.
-Appimage or regular Mainline/Early Access builds are shipped with asserts disabled.
+[Appimage](https://appimage.org/) and regular Mainline/Early Access builds are shipped with asserts disabled.

 While this usually isn’t an issue, Flatpak users reported crashes in `Pokémon Sword & Shield` when trying to set their uniform number.
-Turns out, the on-screen keyboard (OSK) was doing an out-of-bounds access when calling the number pad.
+As it turns out, the on-screen keyboard (OSK) was performing an out-of-bounds access when calling the number pad.
 Morph [pointed the OSK to the proper array](https://github.com/yuzu-emu/yuzu/pull/7579) and the crashing stopped.

 {{< imgs